xdu-icpc/cftool/README.md

 ## Bugs

-`cftool` is not tested in real contests yet.
-Not sure if it will malfunction or cause you to be banned.
+`cftool` is not tested in rated contests yet.
+Not sure if it will cause you to be unrated or banned.